awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-index-fields.md

 ## Configuring Index Fields Using the Amazon CloudSearch Console<a name="configuring-index-fields-console"></a>

 You can easily [configure individual index fields](#configuring-index-fields-individually-console) for your domain through the **Indexing Options** panel in the Amazon CloudSearch console\.
+Configuring index fields in the console requires the `DefineIndexFields` action, which the AWS CLI doesn't support\.

 ### Configuring Individual Fields Using the Amazon CloudSearch Console<a name="configuring-index-fields-individually-console"></a>